 Gary Negbaur is steeped in the New Orleans piano tradition and tours worldwide performing the music of the '20s to today.
 This pianist/singer/songwriter has grooved at the Superdome in New Orleans, knocked them out at Birdland in NYC and raised the roof at South by Southwest in Austin.
 In Paris, he brought the audience to its feet at the legendary Le Bilboquet.
-He tours as a soloist, with the Gary Negbaur Group and in Jazz, Blues & Two Tattoos, a show that celebrates New Orleans and New York and the indelible mark they made on music history.
+He tours as a soloist, with the Gary Negbaur Group and in Jazz, Blues & Two Tattoos, a show that celebrates the indelible music of New Orleans and New York.
 His innovative arrangements of standards and soulful originals make for unforgettable performances.

 A "witty songwriter" (Austin Chronicle) with a "jazzy croon" (St. Louis Post Dispatch) who can "control the black and whites like...Captain Kirk manning the Enterprise" (The Tennessean), his recordings include original rock music (Let me explain), solo jazz standards (Sit Down You’re Rockin’ the Boat) and children’s songs (Max’s Family Band).
 His latest recording (Alive in New Orleans) was recorded live and features New Orleans classics.

 In addition to performing, Negbaur writes music and libretti for theater.
 He co-wrote Wine Lovers, the world’s first interactive wine-tasting musical.
 It’s being performed across the U.S. and on Norwegian Cruise Line.
 Librarians in Love (co-written with Suzanne Bradbeer and Tony-nominee John Cariani) ran at the NYC Fringe Festival.
 It is in pre-production now.